iwparry/jenkins/README.md

 # Jenkins

-## This is my Jenkins repo where I simply play around with the tool
+## This is my Jenkins repo where I play around with the tool